proper-testing/proper-testing.github.io/pages_src/Tutorials/1#PropEr_testing_of_generic_servers.md

 calls to that system.
 At this point, one may wonder why we choose to complicate things, when we could simply perform calls to the system under test.
 As it turns out, symbolic representation makes things much easier.
-Here are some reasons to vote for it, listed in increasing order of importance:
+Here are some reasons to prefer it, listed in increasing order of importance:

 * Generated testcases are easier to read and understand.
 * Failing testcases are easier to shrink.
-* The generation phase is side-effect free and this results in repeatable testcases, which is essential for correct shrinking
+* The generation phase is side-effect free and this results in repeatable testcases, which is essential for correct shrinking.

 Symbolic calls are not executed during testcase generation.
 Therefore, the actual result of a call is not known at generation time and cannot be used in subsequent operations.
 To remedy this situation, symbolic variables are used.
 A _command_ is a symbolic term, used to bind a symbolic variable to the result of a symbolic call.
-For example, the command
+For example, if as we will see below, **`?SERVER`** denotes the name of the server module, the command

     :::erlang
     {set, {var,1}, {call,?SERVER,create_account,[james_bond]}}